Malcolm Tucker: Personality

-Accordingly, his demeanour towards working-class characters or anyone deemed a social inferior is sincerely empathetic, gentlemanly and devoid of condescension, as opposed to the obnoxious and patronizing behaviour displayed by characters such as Mannion or Pearson towards hotel receptionists or campaigning youths.
+Accordingly, his demeanour towards working-class characters or anyone deemed a social inferior is sincerely empathetic, gentlemanly and devoid of condescension, as opposed to the obnoxious and patronising behaviour displayed by characters such as Peter Mannion or Stewart Pearson towards hotel receptionists or campaigning youths.
 The only exception to this behaviour shown is Douglas Tickel, a nurse with mental health problems who becomes a pawn of Tucker's schemes to oust Nicola Murray.
 The best explanation for this is that the publicity Tickel generated to oppose policies made him fair game in Tucker's eyes.
-On only two occasions does he show remorse and regret for his actions, notably when he hits Glenn, he expresses what appears to be genuine remorse.
+On only two occasions does he show remorse and regret for his actions, the most notable being when he expresses what appears to be genuine remorse towards Glenn after hitting him and breaking his nose.
 He even feels sorry for Glenn when he has a mini mental breakdown and tries to brighten his mood.
 His film portrayal, on the other hand, is arguably less sympathetic, and his actions seem less fuelled by ideological persuasion than by an interest to keep his job at all costs.

 His reputation precedes him in his own party, amongst the opposition and in the media as shown in newspaper quotes given during The Goolding Inquiry: "Malcolm Tucker has the physical demeanour and the political instincts of a velociraptor" (The Guardian); "Tucker's writ runs through the lifeblood of Westminster like raw alcohol, at once cleansing and corroding" (The Daily Telegraph); "If you make eye contact with Malcolm Tucker, you have spilled his pint" (The Times); and "Iago with a BlackBerry" (The Spectator).